 If you send more inventory than your storage limit allows, the extra inventory may be refused at the fulfillment center.
 For more information, see Shipping and routing requirements.

-If you go over your storage limit, we will charge an inventory storage overage fee on the portion of your inventory that exceeds your storage limits, in addition to monthly inventory storage fees and, if applicable, long-term storage fees.
-The overage fee will be charged monthly at $10 per cubic foot, based on the daily average volume of inventory that exceeded your storage limits throughout the month.
+If your existing inventory exceeds your storage limits for a given month, you will be charged an inventory storage overage fee in addition to monthly inventory storage fees and, if applicable, long-term storage fees.
+The overage fee is based on how many days your storage limits are exceeded.
+This charge will occur even if your inventory was reduced back below your storage limits allocated for that month.
+It will be charged monthly at $10 per cubic foot based on the daily average volume (measured in cubic feet) for any space your inventory occupies in Amazon fulfillment centers beyond your storage limits.

-The following example illustrates how this fee will be assessed and charged:
+The following example illustrates how the overage fee will be assessed and charged:

 |Event (with dates)||Sample values|